yingweiwo

 Additional Infomation

-Ethidium bromide (EB), an intercalating drug, has been shown to prevent the in vitro interaction of the estrogen receptor (R) with DNA.
-We have now studied the effect of this drug on the nuclear translocation of R in order to determine whether DNA integrity is needed for this translocation.
-In a cell-free reconstituted system made of purified nuclei and cytosol, the pretreatment of nuclei by EB prevented approximately half of the R nuclear translocation, but was unable to extract more than 17% of the /estradiol-R complex/ previously translocated.
-A series of indirect evidences suggests that EB inhibits the nuclear translocation of R by interacting with nuclear DNA.
-The degree of the inhibition was related to the amount of drug bound to nuclei and was in agreement with the degree of ultrastructural modifications of chromatin.
-R was not irreversibly altered by the drug.
-The EB inhibition was only observed with DNA-containing particles and with estrogen receptor able to bind to DNA.
-In surviving uteri the drug also inhibited the R nuclear translocation.
-These results indicate two types of nuclear translocation of R, one sensitive and the other resistant to EB, and suggest that DNA is required for the EB-sensitive translocation.
+Ethidium bromide is an organic bromide salt of ethidium.
+It acts as a trypanosome killer, anti-aging agent, and intercalating agent.
+It contains one ethidium atom.
+Ethidium bromide is a trypanosome killer and may also be an antiviral agent, widely used in experimental cell biology and biochemistry.
+Ethidium has various experimental application properties, including binding to nucleic acids, non-competitive inhibition of nicotinic acetylcholine receptors, and fluorescence.
+Its most commonly used form is the bromide.
+Mechanism of Action: Ethidium bromide (EB) is an intercalating agent that has been shown to prevent the in vitro interaction of estrogen receptor (R) with DNA.
+We now investigated the effect of this drug on R nuclear translocation to determine whether DNA integrity is necessary for this translocation.
+In a cell-free recombinant system consisting of purified nuclei and cytoplasm, pretreatment of nuclei with estradiol benzoate (EB) prevented approximately half of the estrogen receptor (R) nuclear translocation, but could not extract more than 17% of the previously translocated estradiol-R complex.
+A series of indirect evidences suggest that EB inhibits the nuclear translocation of R through interaction with nuclear DNA.
+The degree of inhibition correlates with the amount of drug bound to the nucleus and is consistent with the degree of chromatin ultrastructural modification.
+The drug did not cause irreversible changes to R. Inhibition of EB was observed only in DNA-containing particles and in estrogen receptors capable of binding to DNA.
+In viable uteruses, the drug also inhibited the nuclear translocation of R. These results indicate the existence of two types of nuclear translocation of R, one sensitive to EB and the other resistant to EB, suggesting that DNA is essential for the EB-sensitive translocation.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.